bishopcurtisj/honeybee/ReadME.md

 - A `label` (string) used to identify it in the registry.
 - A callable `__call__` method that takes a subset of agents and returns updated agent states.
 - Optional `args` if the model needs runtime arguments.
+- If your learning algorithm is unable to use a `@staticmethod __call__()`, you must instantiate it and then register the instantiated object.
+If each agent needs it's own instance, utilize the neural network approach as a guide to do so.

 ```python
 # Example custom model registration